SabotagePerformanceAppraisals/fans-of-less/index.md

 organizations against the deeper, more fundamental changes they would need.

+Organizations that want to truly serve their customers and employees will benefit more from _de-scaling organizational complexity_, and instead increasing skills, knowledge, and collaboration.
+This involves fundamental changes to organizational structure and policy led both from the top and the bottom, with farther reaching implications and a tougher journey than many will expect.

-For these reasons we support approaches based on these crucial and fundamental Agile principles, such as LeSS, and we reject 'scaling' approaches that increase organizational complexity and disempower teams.
+For these reasons we support approaches based on fundamental Agile principles, such as LeSS, and we reject 'scaling' approaches that increase organizational complexity and disempower teams.

 # Signatories
 * Michael James (MJ), Seattle, WA, 29 July 2019